FNNDSC/CHRIS_docs/apiprofiles/cube/pluginmeta.md

 # Plugin meta

-API resource representing meta data that applies to all versions of a plugin.
+API resource representing meta data that applies to all versions of a [plugin](plugin.md).

 A plugin meta resource is automatically created when a ChRIS admin registers the first version of a plugin with a CUBE instance.
+Then it's referenced by all subsequent versions of the plugin.
+Some of the attributes of a plugin meta can be modified after initial creation and the change is reflected across all the plugin versions.

 ## Semantic descriptors